Relative hyperbolicity of free extensions of free groups: Admissible subgroup systems, Flaring under weak attraction and relative hyperbolicity in free-by-cyclic groups

 Now we will list some definitions, notations and assumptions under which we will prove the theorems in this section.

 Let $\phi\in\out$ be rotationless, exponentially growing and $f: G \to G$ be a CT map representing $\phi$.

-{\bf Critical constant:} Bounded cancellation notion we use is adapted from Bestvina Feign Handel's bounded cancellation lemma for train-track representatives of automorphisms of $\F$ ( \cite{BFH-97}); which is inspired by Cooper's same named lemma (\cite{Co-87}). \begin{definition} Let $H_r$ be an exponentially growing stratum with associated Perron-Frobenius eigenvalue $\lambda_r$ and let $BCC(f)$ denote the bounded cancellation constant for $f$.
+{\bf Critical constant:} Bounded cancellation notion we use is adapted from Bestvina-Feighn-Handel's bounded cancellation lemma for train-track representatives of automorphisms of $\F$ ( \cite{BFH-97}); which is inspired by Cooper's same named lemma (\cite{Co-87}). \begin{definition} Let $H_r$ be an exponentially growing stratum with associated Perron-Frobenius eigenvalue $\lambda_r$ and let $BCC(f)$ denote the bounded cancellation constant for $f$.
 Then, the number

 is called the \emph{critical constant} for $H_r$.

 \end{definition} It is easy to see that for every number $C>0$ that exceeds the critical constant, there is some $1\geq\mu>0$ such that if $\alpha\beta\gamma$ is a concatenation of $r-$legal paths where $\beta $ is some $r-$legal segment of length $\geq C$, then the $r-$legal leaf segment of $f^k_\#(\alpha\beta\gamma)$ corresponding to $\beta$ has length at least $\mu\lambda^k{|\beta|}_{H_r}$ (see \cite[pp 219]{BFH-97}).
 To summarize, if we have a path in $G$ which has some $r-$legal ``central'' subsegment of length greater than the critical constant, then this segment is protected by the bounded cancellation lemma and under iteration, the length of this segment grows exponentially.